 Please check-in at the Welcome Desk in Husky Hall (unless instructed otherwise) for your Transfer Info Session.

 Admissions advisors in select programs set up special advising days where you can sign up for a 30 minute time slot for transcript review, admission advising, and to have your questions answered.

 Most advising days are at UW Bothell’s Husky Hall, but some are held off-campus.
 Click the link below to view available advising days for your chosen program and to sign up for a time slot.

 Advising Days are available for Interdisciplinary Arts and Science (IAS), and Science, Technology, Engineering and Math (STEM) majors.

 We want to help you prepare for the Writing Skills Assessment (WSA).
 Please come to a free WSA Prep Workshop offered by UW Bothell to learn more about the WSA and how to prepare for this important Business application component!

 What is the WSA?
 What can I expect?
 How can I prepare?
 How is the test scored?
 Learn all of this and more at the WSA Prep Workshop!

 > Friday, January 12, 2018 // 1:30pm

 Register for a WSA Prep Workshop >

 STEM Day is a special event for prospective transfer students and community college partners interested in learning more about our programs in UW Bothell's School of Science, Technology, Engineering, & Mathematics (STEM).
-Through faculty led workshops, lab tours, and student panels, you will experience what it's like to be a STEM student at UW Bothell!
+Through mock classes, lab tours, and student panels, you will experience what it's like to be a STEM student at UW Bothell!